Max Steel (2013 TV series): Reception

+The series received generally mixed reviews from critics with praise given for Andrew Francis' voice performance of Max McGrath though aspects of the animation were critiqued.
 In her review for Common Sense Media, Emily Ashby praised Max Steel, giving it a 4/5.
 She called the use of bullies and struggles in school "relatable," and said that "Max Steel's likable attitude, sense of humor, and clear vision of right and wrong make him a viable modern superhero for teens."
 In his review for Media Life Magazine, Tom Conroy said Max Steel was "Cobbled together from ready-made sources with no apparent interest in coming up with a fresh twist or a new slant, it fails to make much of an impression, either positive or negative."
 He criticized the use of bullies, new school, dead father, and shadowy mentor, saying they "are so overused that the writers of this series might have assumed they were obligatory and thus didn’t feel they were being lazy."
 He also criticized the graphics, citing them as "creaky" and "bizarrely artificial."

 The show was also nominated for the BAFTA 2014 Kids' Vote television category.

-Film
+Live-action adaptation

 Paramount Pictures planned to remake Max Steel as a motion picture.
 Originally, Taylor Lautner had been confirmed to star in the lead role as Josh McGrath.
 As of March 2010, Lautner had dropped out of the film in favor of Hasbro and Universal's Stretch Armstrong.

 Due to the relaunch of Max Steel in 2013, all plans for a live action movie were suspended.
 On August 2, 2013, it was revealed that Dolphin Entertainment are working on a Max Steel film.
 Christopher Yost will be writing while Stewart Hendler has been attached to direct.
 The film will follow along the plotline of the reboot and not the original series.
 The film will be distribute by Open Road Films originally with a 2014 release but has since been pushed to October 14, 2016.
 On February 6, 2014, the studio has cast Ben Winchell as Max Steel and Ana Villafane as his love interest Sydney Gardner.
 But the use the character of Sofia Martinez instead of Sydney Garner in the movie.
 On April 29, 2014, actor Andy Garcia is cast in the role of Dr. Miles Edwards, a brilliant and mysterious scientist.
 On May 20, 2014, actor Mike Doyle is cast in a role.